SAR ERM Shuttrstk 1947061657

 Challenge

-Ricardo was appointed to design and implement an Enterprise Risk Management (ERM) Framework for Saudi Arabia Railways (SAR).
+In early 2021, Ricardo was appointed to design and implement an Enterprise Risk Management (ERM) Framework for Saudi Arabia Railways (SAR).

-The requirement was to develop an approach aligned with ISO 31000:2018, the recognised standard for risk management, that could be implemented on networks operated by SAR, including the North-South Railway, the Haramain High Speed Railway and the Mecca Metro.
+The requirement was to develop an approach aligned with ISO 31000:2018, the recognised international standard for risk management, that could be implemented on various networks operated by SAR, including the North-South Railway, the Haramain High Speed Railway and the Mecca Metro.

 Approach

-By cross-analysing the risk registers, the Ricardo experts could map the connections and compile a full list of priority risks as determined by SAR's own teams.
+By cross-analysing the risk registers, the Ricardo experts could map the connections and compile a full list of priority risks, as determined by SAR's own teams.

 Results

 ERM is about developing an internal capability to identify hazards across an entire organisation and ensure coherent, joined up responses can be prepared.
-For the first time, SAR gained the ability to link maintenance and infrastructure concerns alongside those of recruitment and revenue collection.

-In doing so, SAR could move from a typical 'silo' approach to assessments - where individual departments run their own risk exercises in isolation - to a model able to identify risks that transcend functions.
+In doing so, SAR can move from a typical 'silo' approach to assessments - where individual departments run their own risk exercises in isolation - to a model able to identify risks that transcend functions.

 Client